By News Team

-From the fact-fuelled to the scatological, the reasons to bet on greyhounds at William Hill are as diverse as the noble beasts themselves.
+The reasons to bet on greyhounds are as diverse as the noble beasts themselves.
 Our greyhound tips aim to talk you through some of the most productive ways to inform your picks when you’re betting on the dogs.

-From trap-rise ‘til the greyhound results are in, dog racing provides thrills in abundance and we’ve got all the betting tips you need whether you’re down at your local track watching live, fast greyhounds, punting from your couch or enjoying the good-fellowship of fellow bettors at your local shop.
+From trap-rise until the greyhound results are in, dog racing provides thrills in abundance and we’ve got all the betting tips you need.

-Our first piece of advice is to head over to the Greyhound betting page at William Hill, where not just greyhound betting odds, but a trove of helpful tips and pointers await the prospective punter, as well as today’s greyhound results.
+Our first piece of advice is to head over to our Greyhound betting page where not just greyhound betting odds, but a trove of helpful tips and pointers await the prospective punter, as well as today’s greyhound results.

 Greyhound tips at William Hill

-A straight forecast or tricast are types of greyhounds odds where you pick the first two or three past the post in the order in which they cross the line.
-Let it not be forgotten however, that these are tougher tips to land than simply picking the winner based on greyhound results.
+A straight forecast or straight tricast are types of greyhounds odds where you pick the first two or three past the post in the order in which they cross the line.
+Let it not be forgotten however, that these are tougher tips to land than simply picking the winner based on greyhound results, though the rewards will of course be greater.

 Slightly easier, but requiring multiple bets, rather than one, are reverse forecasts (two bets) and combination tricasts (six bets).
 The former allows you to choose the first two finishers in any order, while the latter is a dart at predicting the first three traps to pass the judge, in any sequence.